Skip to main content

 (vector 2 "nice" true)

-Vectors are ordered collections that can hold any mix of types.
-Square brackets [] are the most common way to create them.
+Vectors are ordered collections that hold any mix of types.
+Square brackets are the idiomatic literal.

 Learn more: Data Structures

-Exercise 2: Define a vector that contains the keywords :hello and :world.
+Build a vector containing the keywords :hello and :world.

 [:hello :world]

-Keywords are lightweight identifiers that start with :.
-They're often used as map keys or as enum-like values.
+Keywords are lightweight identifiers prefixed with :.
+They're cheap, comparable by identity, and perfect for map keys or enum-like tags.

 Learn more: Basic Types

-Exercise 3: Create a map with keys :name and :age, with values "Ada" and 36.
+Build a map with keys :name and :age, values "Ada" and 36.

 {:name "Ada" :age 36}